Phu Quoc Island Vietnam

 Learn more in depth information about Phu Quoc Island by clicking the links below:

-The permanent population of Phu Quoc is estimated to be at roughly 103,000 with an annual growth rate of approximately 15%.
-During the peak season the population increases to roughly 130,000.
+The permanent population of Phu Quoc is estimated to be at roughly 103,000 in 2016 with an annual growth rate of approximately 15%.
+During the peak season the population can rise to over roughly 130,000.
 The island has a population density of 95 people per square km.
 Males out number females, with males making up 56% of the population, which makes sense given that most fisherman, pearl farmers, and black pepper gardeners are males.
 According to the United Nations Population Fund, the sex ratio at birth was 112.11 male births per 100 female births.

 The ethnic makeup of the people living on Phu Quoc Island are as follows: